-Registered shareholders, including corporations, who are unable to attend the AGM are provided with an option to appoint up to two proxies.
+Registered shareholders, including corporations, who are unable to attend the Annual General Meeting of the Company ("AGM") are provided with an option to appoint up to two proxies.
 The Company also allows corporations which provide nominee or custodial services to appoint more than two proxies.
 These allow shareholders who hold shares through corporations to attend and participate in the AGM as proxies.